Granger Causality in Extremes: Application to real-data scenarios

-We illustrate our methodology in the context of inferring the causal relationship between extreme precipitation and extreme river discharge.
-We analyze river discharge data recorded by the Swiss Federal Office for the Environment (\url{hydrodaten.admin.ch}), which were studied and provided by the authors of \cite{Pasche, engelke2021sparse, Pasche2024}, along with preliminary insights.
+We apply our methodology to infer the causal relationship between extreme precipitation and extreme river discharge.
+We analyze discharge data recorded by the Swiss Federal Office for the Environment (\url{hydrodaten.admin.ch}), which were studied and provided by the authors of \cite{Pasche, engelke2021sparse, Pasche2024}, with preliminary insights.
 Precipitation data are sourced from the Swiss Federal Office of Meteorology and Climatology, MeteoSwiss (\url{gate.meteoswiss.ch/idaweb}).

 Figure~\ref{map} displays a map of all gauging stations with river discharge measurements, along with the meteorological station M1 located at the source of the Reuss river in Switzerland.
 Let $\textbf{X} = (X_t)_{t\in\mathbb{Z}}$ represent the daily total precipitation at M1 and $\textbf{Z} = (\textbf{Z}_t)_{t\in\mathbb{Z}}$ denote other meteorological measurements, in particular the daily maximum temperature and the relative air humidity 2m above the surface.
 Let $\textbf{Y}^k = (Y_t^k)_{t\in\mathbb{Z}}$ represent the daily average river discharge at station $k\in\{1, \dots, 68\}$.
 Most river stations have been monitored for over 50 years, providing extensive historical data.
 Following \cite{Pasche}, we only focus on the summer months.